 The Campus Recreation Board, created in 1995, provides guidance for the activities, programs, and services to be offered through the Leach Center, Fitness & Movement Clinic, Rec SportsPlex, Main Campus Fields, Westside Courts, FSU Reservation, and other departmental facilities.
 The Board represents the University community and ensures that facilities, services, and amenities shall be offered in order to meet the needs and interests of the University community.

 Apply today to join the Campus Recreation Board.

-Roderick More is a transfer student who received his AA from Tallahassee Community College and is majoring in Statistics.
+Roderick Moore is a transfer student who received his AA from Tallahassee Community College and is majoring in Social Science Education.
 While attending TCC, he was the Vice-President of the Black Student Union and a member of the Black Male Achievers.

 Mr. Bertolami is a Faculty Staff Representative on the board, and currently serves as the Director of Facilities Planning and Space Management at FSU.
 Mark oversees the University's master plan and develops the University's annual fixed capital outlay budget.
 Mark has been with FSU for 29 years and this is his second year on the Rec Board.
 Mark is a Miami native however bleeds garnet and gold.